axibase/atsd/rule-engine/functions-time.md

   windowStartTime() long
 ```

-Time when the first command is received by the window, in Unix milliseconds.
+Returns time when the first command is received by the window, in Unix milliseconds.

 ### `milliseconds`